zondahome/ZondaQATechTest/README.md

 The candidate should create the tests from (1.2) either in the provided code base utilising the existing tools, or using a different tool of their choosing i.e. chose the tool you would employ if you were a successful applicant.
 The tests themselves will be covered during the follow-up interview where you will be expected to demo them.

 ### 3. Risk Assessment

 The candidate should also provide a brief risk assessment.
 Risk assessment could cover:
 * Risk Identification: i.e. problems with Design, maintainability, performance...etc
 * Risk Severity: assign rating to identified risks in (1)
 * Risk Priority: assign rating to identified risks in (1)

+### 4. Submission

+1. Submit your solution to `1 Planning Test Case/Acceptance Criteria` and `3.
+Risk Assessment` via email to either David or Graeme.
+2. If you have created test cases to the code base in `2 ImplementTest Case/Acceptance Criteria` please submit this ahead of the interview by creating your own repository (ensuring it is public) and add a link to your email.
+Other-wise this will be covered and demo during the 2nd interview.

 ### Assessment Criteria: